 We’ve needed a meticulous approach, rigorous testing, and an overall commitment to quality design to establish the world’s best temporary noise control solutions.
 That is how our team innovate continually, creating best-in-class products that keep pushing the envelope further—we’ve moved transmission loss and acoustic absorption forward.

 We believe in excellence in the lab and in the field, creating products that endure and perform in the toughest conditions.
 Hand-finished, high-spec, weather and waterproof.
-Excellence is our watchword.
+Continuos innovation is our goal.

 Our experienced team know our portfolio of products inside out, having tested them extensively to make sure they give you the best results possible.
 We’re available on the phone 24/7, or will come out to visit you on-site.
 We’ll talk you through the best way to position, install and take down our barriers, to ensure you get optimum performance.Customer Support